Smart-Systems-Hub/docs/index.md

 <details>
   <summary>What is the role of Smart Systems Hub for Manufacturing-X?</summary>
-  Smart Systems Hub supports useres to onboarding for Manufacturing-X based on Explore & Learn environment.
+  Smart Systems Hub supports users with onboarding to Manufacturing-X based on the Explore & Learn environment.
 Learn more: <a href="https://www.smart-systems-hub.de/en/manufacturing-x">Manufacturing-X</a>.
 </details>

 <details>